Why Is My Gas Bill So High (QUICK FIX)

 Using smart thermostats can help you program your heating system to spend less energy than it’s supposed to.

-The good thing is that they don’t require any hard-to-follow programming and you can easily install it inside of your home.
+The good thing is that they don’t require hard-to-follow programming, and you can easily install them inside your home.

-When the thermostat is broken, it can often lead to malfunctioning other parts of the unit as well.
+When the thermostat is broken, it can often lead to malfunctioning other unit parts.

 Why Are Gas and Electricity Prices Rising?